MisterAare/Customer_Lifetime_Value_Analysis/README.md

 # Data Exploration

-In order to comprehend the dataset I’m handling, I engage in data exploration.
+In order to comprehend the dataset I’m handling, I engaged in data exploration.
 This involves identifying patterns, comprehending interrelationships among columns, and detecting potential outliers.
 This preliminary analysis helps unveil insights and provides a foundational understanding of the data’s structure.

 # Data Analysis and Visualization